 Many people also took this course as a first designer class, which offered an excellent foundation for their further training and studies.Learn More!

-This course is psychology-based, which means that it’s the ideal class to teach people the critical cognitive processes that affect their decision-making.
+This means that it’s the ideal class to teach people the critical cognitive processes that affect their decision-making.

 Learning this can be beneficial because you’ll know the way that you should design your product.